mekh/eth-sci/README.md

 [More info](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#methods-mymethod-send)

 ### Listening for realtime events
+There are two mandatory requirements:
+- the instance must be initialized with 'ws' or 'wss' address
+- the callback is strictly required

-For any event that defined in a smart contract, add an 'on'-prefix before the event name and pass optional parameters and a callback.
+For any event that defined in ABI of the smart contract, add an 'on'-prefix before the event name and pass optional parameters and a callback.
 For example, there is a smart contract that contains:
 ```
 event MyEvent(address indexed _addr, uint _value);